turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-policy-pack/index.md

 ## Step 8: Review

-In this guide you’ve attached a policy pack to your AWS account to check S3 bucket versioning, and observed how the policy affects the Versioning control for your S3 bucket.
+In this guide you’ve attached a Policy Pack to your AWS account to check S3 bucket versioning, and observed how the policy affects the Versioning control for your S3 bucket.

 ## Next Steps